FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 Where `[<Config>]` represents a slice of `Config`s and `(<Config>, ...)` a tuple of arbitrary many `Config`s.

-During the evaluation of storage slots, the compiler will traverse the structure returned by the `internal_get_config()` and for every occurrence of `StorageConfig<TValue>` it will create the corresponding slot definition.
+During the evaluation of storage slots, the compiler will traverse the structure returned by the `internal_make_config()` and for every occurrence of `StorageConfig<TValue>` it will create the corresponding slot definition.

 Note that the constraints set on _atomic storage types_ will ensure that the `TValue` is of a type that compiler can serialize to slots.